Language

 Mistakes that delay installation

-The second mistake is treating output compatibility as an installation detail.
-It is a procurement requirement.
-A 4-20 mA transmitter, RTD, thermocouple, relay output, Modbus device and HART-enabled transmitter all create different loop requirements.
+The second is treating output compatibility as an installation detail when it is a procurement requirement, because a 4-20 mA transmitter, RTD, thermocouple, relay output, Modbus device, and HART transmitter all create different loop requirements.
+The third is separating documents from delivery, when calibration certificates, compliance documents, wiring diagrams, and installation manuals should be part of the order requirement.

 Mistakes that create plant risk